Back to Course

 Listening Library & Equipment

-This class will also provide ways of listening to music providing links to albums and playlists on various subscription platforms like Spotify and Apple Music.
-This will also act as recommendations for the best performances, if you want to purchase them yourself digitally or on CD.
+This class will also provide ways of listening to music providing links to albums and playlists on Spotify, however you can often find the same works on Amazon, Apple Music, or even YouTube – you’ll just need to search for the album.
+These lists are also recommendations for the best performances if you also want to purchase them digitally or on CD.